 Below are quick-tips for creating an accessible and inclusive class experience.
-We also developed a detailed resource for ensuring this experience.
+We have also developed a detailed resource with best practices.

 - Follow Universal Design for Learning principles by providing course content in multiple ways.

 - Include flexibility for class attendance and participation.

 - Consider the accessibility of class activities including layout of the classroom and field trip options.

 - Use accessible presentation techniques, be descriptive, and repeat questions.

 - Provide notes, PowerPoint slides, resources, and record lectures.

 - Create accessible documents, PowerPoints, websites, and D2L content.